yordevs/yordevs.github.io/src/content/posts/2022-11-28_a_simple_JS_game.md

         </div>
 ```

-We can then style these elements in the CSS as so:
+We can then style these elements in the CSS, like so:

 ```
 .frosty-body {